VickenMat/Blockchain-Launchpad/Launchpad.md

 #### [Intro to Smart Contracts and their Limitations - Harvard Law](https://corpgov.law.harvard.edu/2018/05/26/an-introduction-to-smart-contracts-and-their-potential-and-inherent-limitations/)

 ## Use Cases

+Blockchains have the capacity to disrupt any industry, some being central banks, finance, money transfer, micropayments, identity, privacy, IoT, robotics, artificial intelligence, ownership and many more

 ### dApps

 #### [Intro to dApps - Ethereum](https://ethereum.org/en/developers/docs/dapps/)